-- As a concentration for the M.Ed. in Instructional Leadership (see page 42); - 2.
-As a concentration for the MALS degree (see page 66); - As a stand-alone credit-bearing certificate.
+- 1. As a concentration for the M.Ed. in Instructional Leadership (see page 39); - As a concentration for the MALS degree (see page 61);

+3. As a stand-alone credit-bearing certificate.
 In general, the Humane Education program emphasizes independent study, coupled with peer teaching and learning, connecting students with each other, forming a learning community, and engaging in discussion-board group conversations about topics integral to creating a more peaceful, equitable and sustainable world.
 Students submit all assignments, essays, research, and documentation electronically through Valparaiso University's online course system.
 Throughout their studies, students are given complete access to the extensive Valparaiso University bibliographic databases as well as other services typically provided to online students.

 Admission.
-The standard admission requirements for the Graduate School apply (page 87), including a minimum 3.0 GPA (with exceptions considered on a case-by-case basis), two letters of reference or recommendation forms, official transcripts of all college coursework, and a personal statement of 2-3 pages.
+The standard admission requirements for the Graduate School apply (page 82), including a minimum 3.0 GPA (with exceptions considered on a case-by-case basis), two letters of reference or recommendation forms, official transcripts of all college coursework, and a personal statement of 2-3 pages.
 In addition, all applicants interview with one of the program faculty.
-International students from non-English language countries must provide evidence of English language proficiency by submitting a TOEFL score of 80 or higher or an IELTS score of 6.0 of higher.
+International students from non-English language proficiency by submitting a TOEFL score of 80 or higher or an IELTS score of 6.0 of higher.